 • Is it safe to drive in Argentina?

--Driving always involves risks, and Argentina doesn’t have a great record of road safety.
+– Driving always involves risks, and Argentina doesn’t have a great record of road safety.

-Luckily, this is an area where Argentina is quickly improving.
 In 2009 Argentina had an average of 22 road accident fatalities per day throughout the country.

-Ten years later, that number fell to 15 fatalities per day in a country of 45 million.
-Most of the risk is mitigated simply by wearing a seat belt.
+Fifteen years later that number fell to 13 fatalities per day in a country of 45 million.

-But for all the inroads Argentina has made in public education about the importance of seat belts and the dangers of drunk driving, it’s been overshadowed by the alarming number of drivers who use their cellphones while on the road.
+But for all the inroads Argentina has made in public education about the importance of seat belts and the dangers of drunk driving, it’s been overshadowed by the alarming number of drivers who use their cell phones while on the road.

 The most challenging driving in Argentina is in the capital, Buenos Aires, where driving is rather aggressive, such as in New York City or Rome.